swcarpentry/website/_posts/2017/12/2017-12-11-response-null-effects.md

 title: "When Do Workshops Work?
 A Response to the 'Null Effects' paper from Feldon et al."
 date: 2017-12-11
 time: "00:00:00"
-tags: [ "Bootcamps", "Workshops", "Training", "Assessment"]
+tags: [ "Bootcamps", "Workshops", "Training", "Assessment", "Software Carpentry"]
 ---

 *Author:* Karen R. Word